To Do Today: New England Aquarium Whale Watch

 Why should I go?

 How’s this for an unforgettable summer outing?
-A chance to see acrobatic humpback whales, as well as finback, pilot, minke, and critically endangered right whales, along with white-sided dolphins and seabirds.
-Through a partnership with the New England Aquarium and Boston Harbor City Cruises, custom whale watch catamarans take up to 400 passengers on a speedy boat ride, topping out at 37.5 mph, to Stellwagen Bank National Marine Sanctuary, a rich feeding ground for marine life.
+A chance to see acrobatic humpback whales, as well as finback, pilot, minke, and critically endangered right whales, along with white-sided dolphins and sea birds.
+Through a partnership with the New England Aquarium and Boston Harbor City Cruises, custom whale watch catamarans take up to 400 passengers on a speedy boat ride, topping out at 37.5 mph to Stellwagen Bank National Marine Sanctuary, a rich feeding ground for marine life.

+The outings last approximately three to four hours.
 As passengers make their way to the sanctuary, they can capture views of marine life on one of the boat’s three viewing decks.
 The interior cabin also allows visitors to rest in a climate-controlled area.
-A snack bar, featuring hot pretzels, popcorn, fruit, and beverages, is also available.
-Boats do not go out in high seas, so keep an eye on the forecast.
+A snack bar featuring hot pretzels, popcorn, fruit, and beverages is also available.

 Comments & Discussion